jackiehjm/stx-docs/doc/source/storage/kubernetes/install-additional-rbd-provisioners.rst

-This can be useful if, for example, to allow an application to have control over its own persistent volume provisioner, that is, managing the Ceph pool, storage tier, allowed namespaces, and so on, without requiring the kubernetes admin to modify the default rbd-provisioner service in the kube-system namespace.
+This can be useful if, for example, to allow an application to have control over its own persistent volume provisioner, that is, managing the Ceph pool, storage tier, allowed namespaces, and so on, without requiring the kubernetes admin to modify the default |RBD| provisioner service in the kube-system namespace.

-This procedure uses standard Helm mechanisms to install a second rbd-provisioner.
+This procedure uses standard Helm mechanisms to install a second
+|RBD| provisioner.

 .. rubric:: |proc|